 The following scholarships are available to anyone who is enrolled in the graduate Certificate in Dementia program.
 The amounts vary from $500 to $1,000 or more.
 Applications are accepted during the month of April of each year for the following academic year.
-For more information please contact Andrea Zakrajsek, Director, at email@example.com.
+For more information please contact Jayne Yatczak, Director, at firstname.lastname@example.org.

 This scholarship was created in memory of Mr. Robert and Mrs. Edna Gates.
 Mrs. Gates was a spirited and dynamic woman who for many years had a challenging professional career in Washington government.
 She fought a courageous battle against the ravages of Alzheimer's disease and was one of the original residents of Huron Woods.
 Mrs. Gates' determination to succeed in leading a normal life for as long as possible taught us about the importance of maintaining and enhancing the personhood of individuals with dementia.
 Students from any graduate program can apply for this award; they must be able to demonstrate a commitment to caring for individuals with dementia.